Reltroner/reltroner-studio/content/factions/reltronland.md

 * Growth is fueled by intrinsic drive, not coercion
 * "Lazy comfort" is considered a moral danger
-* Anti-feodal, anti-zona nyaman, anti-stagnasi
+* Anti-feodal, anti comfort zone, anti-stagnation

 ### 3. **SDI: Sentient Development Index = 0.984**